 So we can still ask, “Do we feel we made progress last week?”
 Yes or no.

-While the benchmark of one lean startup experiment / research per week has been consistently achievable by almost every team I’ve worked with, there is one other consideration: Momentum
+While the benchmark of one lean startup experiment / research per week has been consistently achievable by almost every team we’ve worked with, there is one other consideration: Momentum.